 The Wagner WoodH2O app offers a variety of tools and resources for woodworkers, wood flooring installers, and wood hobbyists in a simple-to-use format, including the EMC calculator.
-With no on-screen tables or complicated interface to deal with, the EMC calculator provides a quick and simple calculation of temperature and relative humidity–necessary conditions to determine equilibrium moisture content (EMC).
+With no on-screen tables or complicated interface to deal with, the EMC calculator provides a quick and simple calculation of temperature and relative humidity–necessary conditions to determine EMC.
 EMC is the level at which wood neither takes on nor loses moisture when exposed to air.

 Knowing the EMC is critical before working on wood.
 Why?